BlueFlo0d/cl-liballegro/index.md

 At times when someting goes wrong the debugger pops up and a new window is created without the previous one being destroyed.
 This is due to how debugger restarts execution.
 One of the ways to handle this is wrapping things in an `unwind-protect` or using the condition handlers in `Common Lisp` to handle errors in such a way that restarts do not re execute certain s-exps to create a new display.

 ## Lispy Interface
-A lispy interface is included with cl-liballegro which provides a full game loop with a fixed timestep and Entity-Component-System (ECS) tacked on the CLOS.
+An optional lispy interface is included with cl-liballegro which provides a full game loop with a fixed timestep and Entity-Component-System (ECS) throug the CLOS.

 1. Define system
 2. Define handlers